Bjoerns-TB/LoRaWAN-M5Stack/README.md

 A bug in the for loop within the lora.transferPacket functions which madde the loop run endlessly was fixed.

-Used UART has to be configured ib LoRaWan.cpp
+Used UART has to be configured in LoRaWan.cpp

 ToDo:
 - provide OTAA version example